google/comprehensive-rust/src/welcome-bare-metal.md

 # Welcome to Bare Metal Rust

+This is a standalone one-day course about bare-metal Rust, aimed at people who are familiar with the basics of Rust (perhaps from completing the Comprehensive Rust course), and ideally also have some experience with bare-metal programming in some other language such as C.

 Today we will talk about 'bare-metal' Rust: running Rust code without an OS underneath us.
 This will be divided into several parts: